mojaloop/mini-loop/README.md

 - Switch out k8s for k3s internally
 - Integrate postman tests as part of the vagrant up command.
 This would require the environment to be a little smarter about waiting for
 - Demonstrate a CI/CD workflow for automated release testing
+- Can we reduce the Java Memory footprint (kafka, zookeeper, mysql, Mongo)?
+Ideally we could run on 4g of ram for local testing